bibarzgoogle/microbit-tutorials/variables.md

 Let's change the task a little bit:
-- When you press button `A` the first time after reset, show the message "Hello".
+- When you press button `A` the first time after reset, show the message "Hi".
 - When you press button `A` a second time, show the message "Bye".